danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 ---
-title: On Signing in with Apple
+title: Design Issues of Sign in with Apple
 date: 2019-07-05
 theme: sign-in-with-apple
 hidden: false